 - The degree to which the proposed course(s) is unique to the program location and makes use of “the city as classroom.”

-- The proposed program director’s travel (domestic or international) experience and experience in international / intercultural matters.
+- The proposed program leader’s travel (domestic or international) experience and experience in international / intercultural matters.

-- The proposed program director’s prior experience with successfully recruiting for and leading study away programs, including experience with budget management.
+- The proposed program leader’s prior experience with successfully recruiting for and leading study away programs, including experience with budget management.

 SMC’s Study Away programs in London and Dublin are hosted by The Foundation for International Education (FIE) which provides extensive logistical support.
 Each program includes a small budget for speakers and other academic activities.
 However, each program is a bit different in operation and focus.

-Please visit the Faculty Director Application form to submit your proposal to direct an SMC International program.
+Visit the Faculty Program Leader Proposal to submit your proposal to direct an SMC International program.
 You must be logged in to view the application, so visit the SMC website login page before attempting to access the application.

 Advocate for Study Away